-A community of Oregonians committed to justice and reason in laws and policies relating to sex offenses.
-Oregon Voices does not condone or excuse sexual exploitation or violence.
-We are fathers and mothers, sisters and brothers, aunts and uncles, grandparents—members of families that contain victims of sexual abuse as well as those who have committed sexual offenses.
+A volunteer, non-profit organization composed of Oregonians committed to justice and reason in laws relating to sex crimes.
+We are fathers and mothers, sisters and brothers, aunts and uncles, grandparents — members of families that contain victims of sexual abuse as well as those who have committed sexual offenses.